thosgood/this-weeks-finds/markdown/201-250/week223.md

 > Now, how does a group become a 2-group?
 Simple: we take the *elements*
 > of our group and make them the *objects* of our 2-group; then we say
 > the only morphisms of our 2-group are identity morphisms.
 The 2-group
-> multiplication m: G \times G \to G comes from the multiplication in our
+> multiplication m\colon  G \times G \to  G comes from the multiplication in our
 > group, and so on.
 >
 >       Let's stick to F abelian.
 You think of AUT(F) as being the 2-category with